 Dental implants are comprised of three main parts: an implant post, an abutment, and a final restoration.
 The implant post is inserted into the jawbone to replace the roots of the missing teeth.
 These are typically made of titanium, which is a biocompatible material that will fuse with the surrounding bone tissue.
 This forms a reliably stable foundation for the final restoration on top, which is securely held in place with a small connector piece called an abutment.
 A dental crown, bridge, or denture can be anchored into place depending on how many teeth you’re missing, and it will be custom-made to blend in seamlessly with the rest of your pearly whites.
 Rebuilding missing teeth like this restores a smile that looks, feels, and functions just like natural.
 As such, dental implants are widely regarded as the gold standard of tooth replacement by both dentists and patients.

-Dental implants have to be surgically placed into the jawbone.
+How dental implants work in Branford involves several treatment steps, including an implant placement surgery.
 Most other dental offices must refer patients to expensive outside specialist to have this part of the dental implant procedure completed.
 At New Haven Dental Group, however, we are able to perform the entire implant treatment ourselves in-office.
 We thus save patients time, money, and stress while they undergo tooth replacement.
 With us, you will enjoy the peace of mind that comes with being able to work with the same doctor and team throughout your entire dental implant journey.

 If you have lost one or more teeth, there are several different treatments that might be able to fill in the gap and help you once again enjoy a complete smile.
 Each treatment option has unique advantages, but dental implants offer more — and greater — benefits than other types of tooth replacement.
 Read on to learn about some of the reasons why dentists and patients alike regard dental implants as the best way to rebuild lost teeth.